Best smartwatches that can measure blood oxygen saturation levels 2023

-Make sure you're getting enough air, or if you could have a breathing condition you don't know about.
+Make sure your breathing rate is good, or even see if you have a breathing condition you don't know about.

 Your body's blood oxygen levels serve as a warning sign of sleep apnea, trouble adjusting to high altitudes, or even serious pulmonary medical conditions.
 Finger-based pulse oximeters are the most accurate for spot readings, but uncomfortable for sleep tracking.
 And you won't know if you need one unless you do some long-term monitoring first.
 That's where smartwatches with SpO2 tracking come in.